 Is HVAC a Stressful Job?

 Every job has sources of stress.
-HVAC technicians service complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
-Appropriate experience and tools are helpful when resolving these concerns.
-Additionally, paid training and a stable workload help HVAC professionals fend off some of the most common reasons for work-related stress.
+HVAC technicians work on complex equipment and may be subject to cramped or uncomfortable working conditions.
+Appropriate experience and tools can help mitigate some of these concerns.
+Additionally, paid training and a stable workload help HVAC professionals reduce some of the most common triggers of work-related stress.

 Is HVAC Hard on Your Body?

-Lifting heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
-Reaching difficult-to-access equipment can be tiring.
-HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+Moving heavy objects and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
+Getting to specialized types of equipment can be tiring.
+HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

 Are HVAC Careers at Risk Because of a Recession?

-While no job is guaranteed to survive a recession, HVAC is especially reliable due to the sheer popularity of heating and cooling equipment.
-Repairs and installation are always necessary, , which means professionals in HVAC can often find work in many different cities.
+While a recession can affect any industry, HVAC is especially reliable due to the sheer popularity of heating and cooling equipment.
+Repairs and installation are always necessary, which means professionals in HVAC can often find work in many different cities.

 Is HVAC a Good Career for the Future?

-As climate control technology continues to evolve, technicians and installers will become even more important.
-The newest models of heating and cooling systems consume less energy or obtain it from renewable sources like solar and wind.
-Sustainable HVAC equipment will continue to grow in popularity, as will the need for competent HVAC professionals.
+As HVAC systems continue to advance, professional servicing will become even more important.
+New forms of heating and cooling systems consume less energy or obtain it from renewable sources such as solar and wind.
+Sustainable HVAC equipment will keep growing more popular, as will the need for certified HVAC technicians.

 How to Become an HVAC Technician

-To start a career as an HVAC technician, you’ll need a high school diploma or GED as well as specialized training.
-Other, more specialized (and higher paying) HVAC careers typically need additional education or certifications.
+To become an HVAC technician, you’ll need a high school diploma or GED on top of professional training.
+Other, more specific (and higher paying) HVAC careers typically need additional education or certifications.

-Earn certifications by enrolling in classes at a community college or trade school.
-The time it takes to become an HVAC technician varies from program to program, which generally lasts between six months to two years.
-An employer may also require NATE certification.
-Standing for North American Technician Excellence, this influential accreditation builds on your existing industry knowledge to ensure the highest quality services.
+You can become certified by taking classes at a community college or trade school.
+How much time is needed to become an HVAC technician varies from program to program, which generally lasts between six months to two years.
+Your employer might also require NATE certification.
+An acronym for North American Technician Excellence, this industry-leading accreditation further develops your technical knowledge to ensure the highest quality services.

-While some elements of an HVAC career could be learned on your own, a proper education means combining classroom programs with on-site training.
-At the same time, HVAC careers don’t require things like advanced math skills.
-While you'll need to know some basic math, the bulk of an HVAC professionals’ skill set utilizes critical thinking, used to identify problems and ensure quality installation.
+While some elements of an HVAC career could be learned on your own, getting the necessary education means combining classroom programs with on-site training.
+At the same time, HVAC careers don't involve complex math.
+While some math is involved, the majority of an HVAC professionals’ skill set utilizes critical thinking, for identifying problems and ensure quality installation.

-According to Midwest Technical Institute, attending a technical or trade school usually costs about $15,000.
+According to Midwest Technical Institute, signing up for classes at a technical or trade school typically costs around $15,000.
 A community college is usually around $5,000 per year.
-With a more conventional education, the average student debt for a bachelor’s degree is $25,921.
+By comparison, the average student debt for a bachelor’s degree is $25,921.

-Like we mentioned earlier, you should be comfortable working outdoors in extreme weather as well as in dirty or cramped spaces.
+As we mentioned before, you should expect the occasional job in extreme weather as well as in dirty or cramped spaces.
 If you work in a customer-facing role, strong customer service skills are always a positive.

-Since the HVAC industry is growing quickly, your salary will reflect it.
+Because HVAC is a fast-growing industry, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Professionals with specialized skills could make between $56,600 and $68,000.
-Then again, salaries may fluctuate based on your location and its cost of living.
-HVAC techs with enough experience to work in management in a high-paying state could earn a salary as high as six figures.
+Having said that, your salary may be dependent on the area's average wages and its cost of living.
+Experienced HVAC technicians transitioning to a position in management in a high-paying state may make as much as six figures.

 • HVAC manager, $72,515 average salary